PieKing1215/FallingSandSurvival/README.md

 ### Other notes<br>
 I am not personally affiliated with Nolla Games, nor has Nolla Games endorsed this project.<br>
-Noita and Falling Everything Engine are © Nolla Games.
+Noita and Falling Everything Engine are © Nolla Games.<br>
+Any textures that very closely resemble Noita's are temporary and will change in the future.<br>

 ### More Gifs<br>
 ![](preview_2.gif)<br>